 - Address the member's general health needs;

 - Treat illnesses

-- Coordinate the member's health care;
+- Coordinate the member's health care:

 - Promote disease prevention and maintenance of health;

 - Maintain the member's health records; and

 - Refer for specialty care when necessary.

-If a woman's PCP is not a women's health specialist, University of Maryland Health Partners will allow her to see a women's health specialist within the MCO network without a referral, for covered services necessary to provide women's routine and preventive health care services.
+If a woman's PCP is not a women's health specialist, CareFirst BlueCross BlueShield Community Health Plan Maryland will allow her to see a women's health specialist within the MCO network without a referral, for covered services necessary to provide women's routine and preventive health care services.
 Prior authorization is required for certain treatment services.